KONG (TV): Absorption by KING-TV

 In August 1996, KING reached an agreement to program KONG under a local marketing agreement, with an option to buy if the FCC permitted duopoly ownership.
 It began broadcasting on July 7, 1997.
 KONG's programming relied heavily on classic TV series of the 1950s through 1980s with a "campy", irreverent approach to presentation and imaging; a large KONG Gong was taken around the area as a promotional device, and people were encouraged to ring it on camera.
 Also present on the original schedule were programs from two cable services owned, like KING-TV, by the Belo Corporation: Northwest Cable News and Food Network.
 Nancy Guppy, a cast member on KING-TV's comedy show Almost Live!, doubled as a host appearing between shows.
 When the FCC permitted duopolies in November 1999, Belo bought KONG from Zeus.

+During early marketing for the station it was stylized as "KONG 6/16" referencing the channel 6, which it was assigned on most Washington cable services, and channel 16, which was the OTA broadcast channel for the station.
+The KONG logo included the channel numbers, to coincide with KING-TV's logo at the time, which stylized it at "KING 5".
+By the mid-2000s, the logo was redesigned to be similar to KING-TV's logo at the time, but with a blue hue, to differentiate it from KING's.
+By 2015, the logo frequently dropped the channel numbers, as they were largely irrelevant in the age of DTV and streaming.
+In 2016, the logo was updated to more match that of KING-TVs, including the gold accents, larger "K", and the "crown" on top of the "K".
+In 2024, the font was changed, the letters were set at the same height, and KONG returned to being a blue hue, but retained the "crown".

 KONG launched a digital signal on channel 31 on February 1, 2002, and shut down its analog signal on June 12, 2009.
 KONG was one of two ATSC-M/H Mobile DTV model stations in Seattle alongside KOMO-TV.

 Belo, including KING-TV and KONG, was acquired by the Gannett Company in 2013.
 Gannett split its print and broadcast operations into separate companies, the latter named Tegna, in 2015.
 KING and KONG moved their operations from the longtime KING studios on Dexter Avenue to Home Plate Center in 2016.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026.